future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 which can then be used for fast communication.

-Unless ACE or certificate chains are used, the main use of EDHOC in RIOT-rs is with raw public keys:
+Unless ACE or certificate chains are used, the main use of EDHOC in Ariel OS is with raw public keys:
 Devices (including the host machine) generate a private key, make the corresponding public key known, and then send the public key (or its short ID) along with EDHOC messages to be identified by that public key.